tstevanovich/angular/README.md

 npm install --save bootstrap jquery popper.js font-awesome
 ```

-Edit angular.json to include Font Awesome and Bootstrap
+Edit angular.json to include Font Awesome and Bootstrap (Note: this will need to be added in two places in this file)
 ```json
 "styles": [
   "node_modules/font-awesome/css/font-awesome.min.css",